m0namon/cookies/recipe.md

 # Instructions

- * Preheat oven to 375 degrees Fahrenheit.
+ * Preheat oven to 375 degrees Fahrenheit (190 degrees Celsius).

  * Blend Crisco, sugars, eggs, and vanilla in a large bowl?